 Scotch Malt Whisky Society Bar, 19 Greville Street, EC1N 8SQ

 View this post on Instagram

 Slim Jim's Liquor Store, Islington

-This Upper Street dive bar-styled venue with bras hanging from the ceiling has a surprisingly good selection of Bourbons and American whiskies considering its laid-back good time vibes.
+This Upper Street dive bar-styled venue with bras hanging from the ceiling has a surprisingly good selection of bourbons and American whiskies considering its laid-back good time vibes.

 Soho Whisky Club

-Written by Ben O'Norum and Helen Glaberson.
+Written by Ben O'Norum, Helen Glaberson and Will Noble.